sge/yard-sinatra/README.md

 The you're ready to go:

     yardoc example_app.rb

+Or, to generate spiffy [Swagger](http://github.com/wordnik/swagger-core) documentation, use:

+    yardoc -t swagger

 Old versions of YARD (before 0.6.2) will automatically detect the yard-sinatra plugin and load it.
 In newer versions you must use the `--plugin yard-sinatra` parameter, or add it to a .yardopts file.